+The council cannot directly affect all of the changes that are needed across the borough.
 However, in our role as a community leader, we will work with residents, community groups, and partners to educate and support them in making changes that deliver a positive impact on local carbon emissions.

 In the global context of long-term climate change, our motion represents a small step.
-However, through our One Council objective, this Corporate Plan commits us to delivering on our social responsibility to improve the lives of local residents, in a borough where we are all Together - Proud to be Gravesham.
+However, through our #onecouncil objective, this Corporate Plan commits us to delivering on our social responsibility to improve the lives of local residents, in a borough where we are all Together - Proud to be Gravesham.

-Read about climate change and the council's efforts to support the borough.

-Gravesham Objectives: planning for our community
+More information about climate change and the council's efforts to support the borough is available at: www.gravesham.gov.uk/climate-change planning for our community